learn-co-curriculum/ruby-array-practice-array-methods/README.md

 ## Objectives

-1. Describe how arrays are useful in storing multiple pieces of information.
 2. Create and populate an array.
 3. Add items to an array using different methods.
 4. Remove items from an array using different methods.